codeeraser/grip/README.md

 Deploying *Grip*
 ------
-Easiest way to deploy *Grip* is to build a shadowJar using gradle.
+The easiest way to deploy *Grip* is to build a shadowJar using gradle.
 After cloning the repo, just execute ```gradle shadowJar``` in the grip dir.
 You'll find the all-jar in build/libs.

 Now you can run *Grip* like this: